deltachat/deltachat-pages/es/help.md

   are not stored on a single central server.
 However, they are stored on the mail servers of the sender and the recipient of a message.

-- Each mail server currently know about who sent and who received a message by inspecting the unencrypted To/Cc headers and thus determine which e-mail addresses are part of a group.
+- Each mail server currently knows about who sent and who received a message by inspecting the unencrypted To/Cc headers and thus determine which e-mail addresses are part of a group.
 Delta Chat itself could avoid unencrypted To/Cc headers quite and always put them only into the encrypted section.
 See